Microbicides for HIV Prevention

 Multipurpose Prevention Technologies (MPT)

-MPTs provide ways of preventing more than one thing in one device.
+MPTs provide ways of preventing more than one thing in a single device.
 For example, MPTs may prevent pregnancy and HIV, or they may prevent HIV and several other STIs.
-Having methods that combine prevention of pregnancy and STIs (including HIV) would be more convenient, and likely lead to more consistent, and therefore more effective, use.
+Having methods that combine prevention of pregnancy and sexually transmitted infections (including HIV) would be more convenient, and likely lead to more consistent, and therefore more effective, use.

 Researchers are studying several methods for combining prevention technologies, including a vaginal ring that contains both a hormonal contraceptive (to prevent pregnancy) and an HIV drug (to prevent HIV; a form of Pre-Exposure Prophylaxis, or PrEP).
 It can be inserted well before sex, stay in the vagina for up to three months, and is not usually felt by either partner.
 Vaginal gels that may prevent pregnancy and HIV, as well as one that may prevent HIV and two other STIs are also under investigation.